Category Archives: Maintenance of Service

 2 birds…1 stone.

-Tags: Administrative Law Judge, Behavioral health, DHHS, Division of Medical Assistance, DMA, Expedited Appeal, Health care, Health care provider, Maintenance of Service, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid Recipient Appeals, Medicaid Recipient terminations, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, Mental disorder, Mental health, NC Medicaid, NCGS 108D, North Carolina, Pat McCrory, Prior Authorization, reductions and denials
+Tags: Administrative Law Judge, Behavioral health, Division of Medical Assistance, DMA, Expedited Appeal, Health care, Health care provider, Maintenance of Service, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid Recipient Appeals, Medicaid Recipient terminations, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, Mental disorder, Mental health, NC DHHS, NC Medicaid, NCGS 108D, North Carolina, Pat McCrory, Prior Authorization, reductions and denials